ptomato/talks/tc39-2023-01/README.md

 ---

-### Optimizability of built-in calendars and time zones (1/5)
+### Optimizability of built-in calendars and time zones

+#### Summary

-**Summary:** A large change that solves a long-standing request from implementations, making it easier to determine when it's OK to avoid creating a `Temporal.Calendar` or `Temporal.TimeZone` object and just use the built-in behaviour.
+A large change that solves a long-standing request from implementations, making it easier to determine when it's OK to avoid creating a `Temporal.Calendar` or `Temporal.TimeZone` object and just use the built-in behaviour.

 Pull request: [#2482](https://github.com/tc39/proposal-temporal/pull/2482)

 ---

-### Optimizability (2/5)
+### Optimizability

+#### Problem statement

 ```js
 // Basically the problem is this: